machaao/machaao-samples/index.rst

    :align: center
    :alt: MessengerX.io - Bots everywhere!

-   MessengerX Multi Bot SDK - v0.751 - Beta - My Bots
+   MessengerX Multi Bot SDK - v0.751 - Beta - Your Personal Bot Store

 The issue of customer acquisition has been plaguing the chatbot industry for sometime now.

-The Facebook owned Messenger Platform, so far has been the only medium to truly get any kind of “traction” on your consumer facing bot.
+Facebook's Messenger Platform, so far has been the only viable option available to truly get any kind of “traction” on your consumer facing bot.

-Also, let's not forget the abilities of the Messenger Platform are way ahead than Twitter, WhatsApp.
+Also, let's not forget the abilities of the Messenger Platform, which are way ahead in our opinion than currently supported by Twitter, WhatsApp.

 But that being said, the reach and the engagement has been severely impacted by the introduction of changes in Facebook Messenger Platform Policy as well as the removal of the Discover Feature.

 Even, if you were to look to WhatsApp as an alternative, there is a marketing spend associated with promoting the phone number.

 Such marketing spend numbers are generally not in the reach of independent developers or small businesses who are looking to build deeply personalized chat bots.

 Why MessengerX.io?
 =============================================================================
-With our unique learnings in the conversational space from processing over 2.5B+ messages from end consumer in addition millions of active devices in our collective app ecosystem, we intend to bridge the gap between good chatbot developers and end users.
+With our unique learnings in the conversational space from processing over 2.5B+ messages from end consumer in addition millions of active devices in our collective app ecosystem.

+We see there is a gap between good chat bots and end users, alleviated now by the removal of Discover feature by Facebook.

+We aim to bridge this gap between developers and end users!

 How it Works?
 -----------------------------------------------------------------------------